Aashishsharma/Learnings/RestAPI/Rest.md

 Proper error message for public APIs, for secure APIs no description is necessary.
 Also for most common error like 404, only status code is enough, description not necessary

 #### 6. Caching
 Usually, it is done at both server and client side.
-Rest guidelins suggests to implement caching at client side by sedning cachine details in resposne header
+Rest guidelines suggests to implement caching at client side by sending cache details in resposne header
 1. Use Entity Tags (Etags) in response header.
 It is a vesrion number which identifies version of the resource.
 While making a get client can use **If-None-Match: "Etag value"** (sent by server in response headers), so if not matched then make a GET request or use cache.